ing-bank/doing-cli/docs/reference/config_file.md

 # The .doing-cli-config.yml config file

-`doing` searches for YAML config file named `.doing-cli-config.yml`.
+When running a command `doing` searches for YAML config file named `.doing-cli-config.yml`.

 ## Required parameters